University of Reading cookie policy

 Over the last 4 years, I have undertaken a sustained questioning of Žižekian psychoanalysis, but my research focus has recently shifted (although questioning Žižek and his fellow travellers remains an important activity to me).
 I am presently working on a number of projects: a website providing open access to academic work that is difficult to place within the contemporary Humanities/theory scene (but not for the standard reasons of 'controversy'); an article on angles in Derrida’s ‘Fors’; a special issue of the journal Humanities on ‘Constructing the Political in Children’s Literature’, and a reading of architecture, Roma, and translation in The Hunchback of Notre Dame.
 I am also working with The Museum of English Rural Life on a range of projects engaging GRT history and representation, especially in relation to the Robert Dawson archive at Reading.

-I am Head of Outreach in the Department of English Literature, and I am always delighted to receive outreach requests.
-For more information about the Department's outreach activity, please make contact through my email address.
+I am Head of Careers the Department of English Literature, and I am always delighted to receive suggestions for collaboration and development in this area.
+For more information about the Department's careers activity, please make contact through my email address.

 Publications